 Print-on-demand and ecommerce entrepreneurs are like having ice cream on a hot day—they just make sense together.
 Selling custom products online is great for both beginners in the ecommerce world and someone looking to expand their existing business.

 Just look at Carlos Ugalde’s store House of Chingasos.
-Carlos had previously worked in graphic design and marketing.
+Before starting a clothing brand, Carlos worked in graphic design and marketing.
 After drawing inspiration from his father, he decided to start his own business venture.

 That’s how House of Chingasos was born.
 He chose Printful to print custom products for the brand as he was impressed with the service and quality Printful offers.